-It indicates that the camera's internal temperature is high.
+Indicates that the camera's internal temperature is high.
 Image quality of still photos may be worse when a white [1] icon is displayed.
 Display of a red [1] icon indicates that shooting will soon stop automatically (2).

-A red [VIII] icon is displayed during movie recording.
+A red [III] icon is displayed during movie recording.

 It indicates that the camera's internal temperature is high.
-If the red [[1]] icon is displayed, it indicates that the movie recording will soon stop automatically ([2]).
+If the red [ ] icon is displayed, it indicates that the movie recording will soon stop automatically ( ).

-A [ icon is displayed during movie recording.
+A red [ icon is displayed during movie recording.

-It indicates that the camera's internal temperature is high.
-Movie recording is not possible as long as [ is displayed.
-Display of [ indicates that the camera will turn off automatically in approx. 3 min.
-(2).
+- Indicates that the camera's internal temperature is high.
+Display of [ ] uring movie recording indicates that the camera will turn off automatically in approx. 3 min.
+(2). - Red [ ] display applies when [ ]: Auto pwr off temp.] is set to [Standard].